airpick/studyNotes/Code/Web/cssNotes.md

 In addition to this, styles of equal priority are applied top to bottom.
 In other words, if two internal styles for `h1` exist, only the one applied lowest in `<style>` will be observed.

+## 8 Color
+Here are the ways in which color can be represented in CSS.

+### 8.1 Color
+ex: `purple`, `blue`, `brown`

+A [pre-defined list](https://www.w3schools.com/cssref/css_colors.asp) of colors which allow for quick use/review.

+### 8.2 Hex
+ex: `#000000`, `#fefefe`
+6 hexadecimal digits represent colors, with two each for the red (R), green (G), and blue (B) components.
+From these three pure colors (red, green, and blue), we can vary the amounts of each to create over 16 million other colors!

+For another example, orange is pure red, mixed with some green, and no blue.
+In hex code, this translates to being #FFA500.

+Using shorthand, red's hex code #FF0000 can be shortened to #F00.
+This shortened form gives one digit for red, one digit for green, and one digit for blue.